ibm-cloud-docs/vpc/file_storage_vpc_about.md

 For more information about sharing and mounting a file share from another {{site.data.keyword.cloud}} account or VPC, see [Sharing and mounting a file share from another account](/docs/vpc?topic=vpc-file-storage-accessor-create&interface=ui).

-Sharing a file share with other accounts or services is not supported for file shares with VPC-wide access mode.
+Sharing a file share with other accounts or services is not supported for file shares with VPC-wide access mode

 ## File share replication and failover
 {: #fs-repl-failover-overview}